alxblzd/alxblzd.github.io/CODE_REVIEW.md

    - Introduced a GitHub Actions check (`.github/workflows/jekyll-build.yml`) to run the same build in CI for consistency.
    - Added a "Quick start" section to the README with the exact clone/install/serve commands so testers can verify the site locally (light/dark mode, homepage, projects) without digging through docs.
    - Provided a single copy/paste block in the README that clones the repo, checks out `portfolio-crisp-refresh`, installs Bundler/deps, and starts `jekyll serve` so reviewers can try the site locally with one command sequence.
+   - Added a Dockerfile plus README notes so reviewers can build and serve the site without installing Ruby/Bundler locally.
    - Documented the rubygems.org 403 scenario with guidance to switch to an allowed mirror when corporate networks block direct gem downloads.
    - Updated the CI workflow to pin Ruby 3.4.7 so Bundler aligns with `.ruby-version` and avoids runner/runtime mismatch errors.
    - Adjusted the workflow to read the Ruby version directly from `.ruby-version` and added a manual trigger so reviewers can start a fresh check without new commits.